 1-3 years: A time of exploration and for putting things in the mouth.
 A dog or cat who is possessive about his or her toys and food can be potentially dangerous to a child.
 The child is eye level with a medium to large dog, and dogs can see that as a threat.
 This age group is especially vulnerable to a biting dog.

 4-6 years: By now, a child has mastered quite a lot of language and can understand more about how to interact with another living being, but a firm eye on the situation is still needed.

 Teens: Just a warning about this group.
-At some point in the teen years, your child may develop other priorities in his or her life, such as sports, band, boys, girls, existential philosophy, or shopping.
+At some point in their teen years, your child may develop other priorities in his or her life, such as sports, band, boys, girls, existential philosophy, or shopping.
 Pet care chores can suddenly and dramatically go onto the back burner.
-Parental supervision is a must.
+Parental supervision is a MUST!

 18-20 years: Many kids will be going away to college or joining the military.
 You need to be ready for the likelihood that taking care of the animals will revert back to the adults or other children in the family.